Stacks

 • Cross Bridge: Enables transfers between Stacks and other Brotocol supported networks, allowing interoperability with EVM-compatible blockchains.

-Each bridging pathway uses specialized endpoint contracts for handling incoming transactions (peg-in) and outgoing transactions (peg-out), with (such as registries) to ensure security and proper transaction validation.
+Each bridging pathway uses specialized endpoint contracts for handling incoming transactions (peg-in) and outgoing transactions (peg-out), with supporting contracts (such as registries) to ensure security and proper transaction validation.

 Bitcoin Bridge (Bitcoin's BTC <-> Stacks' aBTC)